ADVERTISER DISCLOSURE

 Note: These statements are not intended to diagnose, treat, cure, or prevent any disease or condition, nor are they intended to be substitutes for professional medical health advice.
 Always consult your physician or other qualified healthcare provider for accurate advice, diagnosis, and treatment plan.

-• Unclear Labels: A quality magnesium supplement should clearly list exactly what’s included in the formula.
-Avoid products lacking transparency that don’t list all of the specific ingredients included in the formula.
+- Unclear Labels: A quality magnesium supplement often clearly lists exactly what’s included in the formula.
+You may wish to avoid products lacking transparency that don’t list all of the specific ingredients included in the formula.

-• Missing Safety Testing & Certifications: The best kind of magnesium for sleep is a supplement that has been independently third-party lab tested and manufactured in the USA.
-These precautions will guarantee that the product is top quality and free from unwanted extras, such as contaminants, traces of heavy metals, or pesticides.
+- Missing Safety Testing & Certifications: Try to select supplement that has been independently third-party lab tested and manufactured in the USA.
+These precautions can help to ensure that the product is top quality and free from unwanted extras, such as contaminants, traces of heavy metals, or pesticides.

-• False or Misleading Claims: Beware of any magnesium supplement for sleep that claims their product treats or cures any specific disease or ailment, or promises miraculous, unrealistic, or misleading results.
+- False or Misleading Claims: Try to be wary of any supplement for sleep that claims to treat or cure any specific disease or ailment, or promises miraculous, unrealistic, or misleading results.
 Always speak to your doctor before starting a new supplement routine.

-• Suspiciously Cheap Products: When it comes to your health, this is definitely not an area to test out suspiciously cheap products.
-There are plentiful options to choose from that are high value and still affordable.
-In this case, you do get what you pay for!
+- Suspiciously Cheap Products: When it comes to your health, this may not be the best area to test out suspiciously cheap products.
+There are plentiful options to choose from that can be high value and still affordable.
+In this case, you often get what you pay for!